-Whose frame wins?
-Just look at his face to know the answer: frame battles often happen without a single word being spoken.
+Just look at his face for the answer: frame battles often happen without a single word being spoken.

 Read more in frame control.

 #5.
-Learn How Soft Power Works (AKA: The Judge Role)
+Leverage Soft Power (AKA: The Judge Role)

 In most relationships in your life, you will not deal with coercive power.

 Good conversationalists, people who understand psychology and good salesmen are all good at wielding soft power.